Ecosoft Smart Grid Controller 2 Manual

 Events

-The SGC registers switch-on and switch-off events, and when the energy plan is adjusted.
+The SGC registers performed actions in a log.
+It registers switching to an energy consumption state (Low, Normal, Boost, Max), restarts, and when the energy plan is adjusted.
 To view this information, go to the main menu, press System and then choose Events.

 On default, the most recent events will be at the top.
 Use the arrow buttons to browse to next or previous events.

-The list shows by whom the SGC has been operated: by the user (via the web interface or via the button on the device itself) or by the automated Energy Planner.
+The list shows by whom the action has been performed: by the user (via the web interface or via the cloud server) or by the automated Energy Planner.

 Solving Problems